smartcontractkit/chainlink/contracts/FOUNDRY_GUIDE.md

 test_getFee_MultipleFeeTokens - another success case with a specific scenario test_getFee_RevertWhen_CursedByRMN - getFee reverts when it's cursed by the RMN.
-The error name should be used as condition when there is a single tests that checks for it testFuzz_getFee_OnlyFeeTokens - a fuzz test that asserts that only fee tokens are used testFork_getFee_UniswapV3MainnetFee - a fork test tha tuses Uniswap V3 on mainnet to get the fee
+The error name should be used as condition when there is a single tests that checks for it testFuzz_getFee_OnlyFeeTokens - a fuzz test that asserts that only fee tokens are used testFork_getFee_UniswapV3MainnetFee - a fork test that uses Uniswap V3 on mainnet to get the fee
 ```